ku-fpg/fpg-web/site/users/andygill.markdown

 Technology Center.

 Andy believes that functional languages like Haskell are a great medium for expressing algorithms and solving problems.
-Since returning to academia, he has targeted the application area of telemetry, specializing in generating circuits from specifications.
+Since returning to academia, he has targeted the application areas of telemetry and signal processing, specializing in generating high performance circuits from specifications.
 His research interests include optimization, language design, debugging, and dependability.
-The long-term goal of his research is to offer software engineers and functional language practitioners the opportunity to write clear and high-level executable specifications that can realistically be compiled into efficient implementations.
+The long-term goal of his research is to offer engineers and practitioners the opportunity to write clear and high-level executable specifications that can realistically be compiled into efficient implementations.